imonish8/openai-gpt/README.md

 # AI OPENAI GPT-4

 ## Introduction
-Welcome to imonish8 repo! 🤖 This repository is designed to provide a cool and Minimalistic theme for your AI-related projects on GitHub.
+Welcome to imonish8 repo! 🤖 This repository is designed to provide a cool and Minimalistic Desgined for your AI-related projects on GitHub.
 With sleek design elements and futuristic vibes.

 ## Features
 - **Minimalistic Design**: Get ready to take your project into the future with a visually striking theme that screams cutting-edge technology.
 - **Customizable**: Tailor the theme to your liking with customizable elements, colors, and fonts.
 - **Easy Integration**: Implementing Minimal Theme is a breeze; simply follow the setup instructions, and you'll have a stunning GitHub repository in no time.
 - **Responsive**: Minimal Theme is designed to look great on all devices, ensuring a seamless experience for users whether they're on desktop or mobile.
+- **Tech-Stack**: Vite.js + React+Redux + tailwind for smooth css styling.

 ## Usage
 To use Minimal Theme for your GitHub repository, follow these simple steps: